 In March 1948, local teacher and councillor Ivor Waters booked a room in the Tudor Cafe in Beaufort Square, Chepstow, and wrote to the Chepstow Weekly Argus proposing that a local historical society be set up.

-At the meeting on 12th March 1948, the Chepstow Society was born.
+At a meeting on 12th March 1948, the Chepstow Society was born.
 Ivor Waters became its first General Secretary, with Barney O’Neill as Chairman and Lord Raglan as President.

 The main item of business at those early meetings was to set up a town museum.
 By the end of June 1948, the Urban District Council agreed that the room over the Town Arch could be used for the museum, and soon afterwards the room began to be cleared and a collection of exhibits started to be assembled.
 On 9th April 1949, the museum was formally opened by Lord Raglan, and the first objective of the Society had been achieved.

 Ivor Waters (1907-1992) was an assiduous local historian as well as a poet, and in the first year of the Society’s existence he produced several publications on its behalf, including “Chepstow Lords and Commons” and “A Chepstow and Tintern Anthology”.
-Most were illustrated by Thomas Birbeck, who also drew the Society’s logo of Marten’s Tower, still used today.
+Most were illustrated by Thomas Birbeck, who also drew the Society’s logo of Marten’s Tower at the castle, still used today.

-Between the 1950s and 1970s, the Society produced over 40 pamphlets covering different aspects of the history and character of Chepstow and the surrounding area.
-The majority were written by Ivor Waters, and some were collected into hardback book anthologies, including “The Town of Chepstow”, “Chepstow Notebook” and “Chepstow Miscellany”.
+Between the 1950s and 1970s, the Society produced over 40 booklets covering different aspects of the history and character of Chepstow and the surrounding area.
+Most were written by Ivor Waters, and some were collected into hardback anthologies, including “The Town of Chepstow”, “Chepstow Notebook” and “Chepstow Miscellany”.
 Highly regarded by local historians and now out of print, many are now collectors’ items.

 In the early years of the Society, its activities expanded dramatically.
 A meeting room was set up at 12a Lower Church Street, visits were arranged to places of interest, and several sections were set up, including Arts and Crafts, Music, Rambling, and Natural History.
 Funds were raised by dances, jumble sales, and concerts.